Skip to main content

 Chemistry

 The Department of Chemistry is a center for global excellence in graduate education and research in chemistry.
-It has a long-standing commitment to collaborative research in the fundamentals of chemistry as well as exploring multidisciplinary connections in nanotechnology, energy sciences, catalysis, life processes, biological chemistry, material science, drug development, chemical and biological engineering, and environmental science.
+It has a long-standing commitment to collaborative research in the fundamentals of chemistry as well as to multidisciplinary connections in nanotechnology, energy sciences, catalysis, life processes, biological chemistry, material science, drug development, chemical and biological engineering, and environmental science.

 Chemical and Biological Engineering (ChBE)